 HIV RAPID TESTS: We believe that our growth will initially come from sales of our rapid HIV tests.
 Rapid HIV tests help address the problem that a large percentage of individuals tested in public health settings do not return or call back for test results from laboratory tests as they can take at least several days to process.
 We believe that this group comprises a significant amount of all new infections.
 We are pursuing FDA approval for these products and on February 17, 2005 we submitted our Pre-Marketing Approval application to the FDA.
+Based upon recent correspondence with the FDA, we expect to have an "approvable" PMA in July and for our facility inspection to be completed during the third quarter.
+The facility inspection is the main remaining step we have in achieving FDA approval.

 We have been manufacturing and selling these products since 2001, pursuant to FDA export regulations, to customers in several countries outside the United States.
 Subject primarily to satisfactory completion of our manufacturing facility inspection in accordance with FDA requirements, we believe that FDA approval can be achieved in 2005.